zkhechadoorian/GlobalTerrorism/README.md

 * **Tableau Dashboard** Tableau Dashboard offers an in-depth, interactive exploration of trends in global terrorism.
 * **Regional Focus**: Since 2010, the Middle East and South Asia have emerged as the primary regions affected by terrorist attacks.
 * **Weapons Used**: Explosives remain the most commonly used weapons, followed closely by firearms.
-* **Lethality Trends**: The average number of casualties per attack has shown a rising trend over time, increasing from less than 1.0 in 1970 to roughly 5.0 in 2020.
+* **Lethality Trends**: The average number of casualties per attack increased from less than 1.0 in 1970 to a peak of around 5.0 in the early 2000s, with particularly high levels between 1997 and 2007.
+Fortunately, lethality has declined in more recent years.
 * **Top Perpetrating Groups**: The Islamic State of Iraq and the Levant (ISIL), the Taliban, and Al-Shabaab are responsible for approximately 18% of all attacks with known perpetrators.